ukatech/ghost_terminal/docs/README_EN.md

       Wait 1 second and re-initiate `ShioriEcho.GetResult`
   - Other
     - `X-SSTP-PassThru-State`
-      This return value can be superimposed on the above return value
+      The return value can be superimposed on the above return value
-      If it is `End`, the terminal terminates
+      If it is `End`, the terminal terminates.
       If it is `Continue`, the terminal does not display any content and goes to the next command acquisition

 ### Other

 - `ShioriEcho.TabPress`
-  command completes the event by tab
+  command completes the event in tab
   - `Reference0`
     Commands collected by the terminal
   - `Reference1`
     The first character of the command where the cursor was when the tab was pressed (starting value 0)
   - `Reference2`
-    The first consecutive times the user pressed tab (starting value 0)
+    The first consecutive time the user pressed the tab (starting value 0)
   - `Reference3`
     The first character of the command in this series of tab complements where the cursor was when the tab was first pressed (starting value 0)
   - Return value